 mkfs.fat -F32 /dev/sda1

-Set up a swap partition on the second partition
+If you created a swap partition, set it up on the second partition

 mkswap /dev/sda2